jaegertracing/documentation/content/docs/1.14/deployment.md

 14267 | TChannel | used by **jaeger-agent** to send spans in jaeger.thrift format
 14250 | gRPC     | used by **jaeger-agent** to send spans in model.proto format
-14268 | HTTP     | can accept spans directly from clients in jaeger.thrift format over binary thrift protocol 9411  | HTTP     | can accept Zipkin spans in JSON or Thrift (disabled by default) 14269 | HTTP     | Healthcheck at `/` and metrics at `/metrics`
+14268 | HTTP     | can accept spans directly from clients in jaeger.thrift format over binary thrift protocol 9411  | HTTP     | can accept Zipkin spans in Thrift, JSON and Proto (disabled by default) 14269 | HTTP     | Healthcheck at `/` and metrics at `/metrics`